Home Page Algorithmes fighting against Coronavirus

 In which state is there currently the highest number of searches on the loss of taste ?

-Kentucky and Arkansas are currently the 2 states with the highest number of searches (per inhabitant) about covid-19 symptom.
+New Hampshire is currently the state with the highest number of searches (per inhabitant) about covid-19 symptom.

 So, this is where the virus is circulating with the greatest intensity